wp-plugins/rvg-optimize-database/readme.txt

 * Change the settings (if needed) in the WP Admin Panel &raquo; Settings &raquo; Optimize DB Options.

 == Changelog ==

+= 2.5.1 [05/24/2013] =
+* BUG FIX: some short tags removed
+* CHANGE: schedule time is only relevant and therefore only shown for 'daily' and 'weekly' schedules
+* NEW: option to turn the '1-click' button in the admin bar on/off

 = 2.5 [05/24/2013] =
 * NEW: you can set a time (hour) for the scheduler to run (thanks to frekel)